luoweiyi/SlowFast-Networks-tf.keras/README.md

 # SlowFast-Networks-tensorflow

-  Just a model demo without data pipeline and I am not sure it can get the same results in the paper<br>
+  Just a model demo without data pipeline
   Please contact me if there is any problem with the code,thanks!<br>
   I will try to complete the data pipeline soon and update<br>
   I'm working on it!if you like this please star this project!!!<br>